openvolley/volleysim/README.md

 #> [1] 0.2647851
 ```

-The result is as the simulations suggest: Hartberg with a 26% chance of
+The simulations suggest that Hartberg had a 26% chance of winning, with
-winning, with the most likely scoreline being 1-3.
+the most likely scoreline being 1-3 — consistent with the actual result.

 Now let’s say that the two teams will be playing again soon, and the
 Hartberg coach thinks that their first-ball attack could be improved by